Faster Tour Search: Designing for Learnability

 The result:

-• Simplified onboarding: fragmented workflows were consolitated into a single system.
+• Simplified onboarding: fragmented workflows were consolidated into a single system.

 Key Learnings